 The Impact of Merit-Based Scholarships on Student Outcomes: Evidence from Ontario

-Merit-based scholarships have long been used by colleges as a way to make post-secondary education more attractive and accessible to students.
-Despite their widespread use, empirical evidence on the effectiveness of such scholarships in achieving these objectives remains limited.
-This study employs a fuzzy regression discontinuity design to evaluate the impact of a large, lump-sum merit-based entrance scholarship on the yield rates of domestic undergraduate students at the University of Toronto.
-The findings indicate that the scholarship has no statistically significant effect on the likelihood of students accepting their admission offers.
-However, a heterogeneity analysis reveals a positive effect on yield rates among students from lower-income neighborhoods and those residing farther from the University of Toronto, highlighting the potential benefits of a more targeted scholarship design.
-Furthermore, the analysis suggests that a student’s prior preference for the institution influences their responsiveness to scholarship incentives.
-This finding underscores the persistence of college preferences and raises questions about the efficacy of merit-based scholarships in shaping enrollment decisions.
+Merit-based scholarships have long been used by post-secondary institutions to make higher education more attractive and accessible to students by rewarding high performance.
+Despite their widespread use, empirical evidence on the effectiveness of such scholarships in achieving their objectives remains limited.
+This study employs a fuzzy regression discontinuity design to evaluate the impact of a large, lump-sum merit-based entrance scholarship on the enrolment rates of domestic undergraduate students at the University of Toronto.
+I find that being awarded a scholarship has no statistically significant effect on a student’s likelihood of accepting their admission offer and enroling at the University.
+However, a heterogeneity analysis reveals a positive effect on enrolment rates among students from lower-income neighborhoods and those residing farther from the University of Toronto, highlighting the potential benefits of a more targeted scholarship design.

 The Grade Recession: Grade Inflation in the Public Education Market